 This is not about aesthetics — it’s about the future of Atlanta.

-We need to stop competing with the suburbs and their big-box stores and start competing with other cities that offer walkable neighborhoods and transit.
-If we want to continue to grow, we need to have the capacity to accommodate up to 500,000 new citizens.
+Let’s start measuring transit projects, such as the streetcar and Beltline, in numbers of cars taken off the road, not development dollars spent nearby.
+Let’s stop competing with the suburbs and their big-box stores and start competing with other cities that offer walkable neighborhoods and transit.
+Atlanta needs to have the capacity to accommodate up to 500,000 new citizens.
 We cannot accommodate all their cars.